 Here are a few DIY ideas we’ve found that can be done (usually) on a weekend.
 We’ve compiled all these ideas and more on our Pinterest board, “Beautiful Bathrooms.”

 Here are our favorites:

 A garden bathtub can be one of two things – a place to catch dust (seriously how does it get dirty if it doesn’t get used?) or a place to relax after a long day with bubbles, some soft music, and your favorite beverage.
-Your tub can easily transform into a space that you actually use with just a few store bought items like bubble bath, bath bombs, bath salts, more!
+Your tub can easily transform into a space you use with just a few store-bought items like bubble baths, bath bombs, bath salts, and more!
 But, what most tubs are missing is a rustic bath caddy!
 Yes, this is essentially a piece of reclaimed wood that spans the width of the tub, but with a few more steps you’ll have a really nice piece that (a) won’t slip into the tub with your glass of wine and (b) looks amazing.

 Metal finishes are a fickle subject.
 One decade (many, many years ago) we preferred brass.
 Then, it was chrome.
-Then, it was brushed nickel.
-Now, all the rage is oil rubbed bronze.
-We know, changing out all of your fixtures including your shower surround can add up quickly.
+Then, it was a brushed nickel.
+Now, all the rage is oil-rubbed bronze.
+We know, that changing out all of your fixtures including your shower surround can add up quickly.
 A more affordable solution is to simply use spray paint!
-It will give your bathroom (and your entire home) an updated look, and is easily a DIY project that you can be proud of with the right amount of prep work.
+It will give your bathroom (and your entire home) an updated look and is easily a DIY project that you can be proud of with the right amount of prep work.

 Be sure to check out our Pinterest board for more spa-inspiring DIY hacks for your bathroom space.
 We’d love to hear from you if you try any of these!
 Now let’s go take a bath!